rsyncOSX/RsyncOSXdocs/content/post/Notarized.md

 The following apps are signed and notarized:

  - RsyncOSX
- - RsyncOSXsched
+ - RsyncOSXsched (the menu app for RsyncOSX)
  - RcloneOSX

-Important: from macOS 10.15 Catalina, notarization is required by default for all software.
-RsyncOSX is signed and notarized and a new signed and notarized release will be available shortly after release of macOS 10.15.

-## Message first time
+## Message when executing first time

 This is the message when opening a downloaded version.